ekwan/PyQuiver/README.md

    - [Math](#math)
    - [Notes](#notes)

 ### Interfaces

-*PyQuiver* can be controlled from the command line or from an [IPython Notebook](https://ipython.org/notebook.html).
+*PyQuiver* can be controlled from the command line or its Python API.

-To run *PyQuiver* from the command line, simply move to the `src/` directory and input the following command:
+To run *PyQuiver* from the command line, issue the following command from the `src/` directory:

 ```
 python quiver.py config_file ground_state_file transition_state_file
 ```

-The command line interface accepts some standard and some custom flags for usage: `quiver.py [-h] [-v] [-s STYLE] config gs ts`.
-To see more details, run `python quiver.py -h` to display the following help message:
+For more details, run `python quiver.py -h` to display the following help message:

 ```
 usage: quiver.py [-h] [-v] [-s STYLE] config gs ts